hrsommer/ccb-plaque-simulation/README.md

 The geometrical description of the eye plaque is based on the ICRU 72 Report.

 The physics list of the simulation is based on the GEANT4 example "medical/electronScattering2".
-This product includes software developed by Members of the Geant4 Collaboration ( http://cern.ch/geant4 ).
+This software includes software developed by Members of the Geant4 Collaboration ( http://cern.ch/geant4 ).